Quasar-Kim/332project/doc/code-level/design-doc.md

 *reschedule*:

 1. Flush input queue of every workers, simultaneously enqueuing `WorkerDown`.
-2. Collect jobs to reschedule from from pending job list of all workers, and running job slot of faulting machine (if reschedule has been triggered by fault).
+2. Collect jobs to reschedule from pending job list of all workers and running job slot of faulting machine (if reschedule has been triggered by fault).
-3. Call `schedule` function.
+3. Go to (2.4.1.1) and do subsequent steps.

+NOTE: synchornization step is completely removed.
+They should be implemeneted as a seperate job.

 ### RPC Client Behavior